Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 Roleplay Over Rules:
 Stay immersive and maintain RP, even if others break rules.

-# Fast Travel Locations

-- There are numerous mechanics that "teleport" you to another location as a form of fast travel.
-(Eg. Guarma Boat, Casino Boat, Apartments, and some Businesses.)

-- These locations should not be directly camped; instead, pick a location to intercept travel to and from these locations that allows the opposing party a chance to set themselves up and get on their feet.

 # General Hostility Rules

-- Holding someone up or immediately attacking someone out of one of these exits is strictly prohibited.
-Allow any party exiting the ability for counterplay (to gain cover or re-enter/exit the building), as per the RDM Rules and Guidelines.

 - Criminals/groups are expected to ride around with no more than 6 people when doing any criminal activity.